paulczar/ci-demo/blog.md

-# Merry Paasmass and a Happy Continuous Intergration
+# Merry PaaSmas and a Very Continuous Integration

-## About

 Docker and the ecosystem around it have done some great things for developers, but from an operational standpoint, it's mostly just the same old issues with a fresh coat of paint.
 Real change happens when we change our perspective from _Infrastructure_ (as a Service) to _Platform_ (as a Service), and when the ultimate deployment artifact is a running application instead of a virtual machine.